 1) Do a gap analysis: Take stock of where you are now, where you want to be, and how you will get there.
 For example, if you are an educator who hopes to one day become an approved provider, you are going to need to develop communication and leadership skills to enable you to manage a team.
 Consider the professional qualifications you will need, and also the personal qualities you will need to develop.
 A great place to do this, is in your journal.
 Check out some tips here on how to use your journal for business and self-education.

 2) Carve out time for learning: I know we are all busy with our work and or families, so it can take a bit of planning ahead to fit in time for our own learning.
-Watch a few YouTube videos while you are making dinner or taking a bath.
-Listen to a podcast or audiobook while you are exercising or driving in the car.
+Watch a few of my YouTube videos while you are making dinner or taking a bath.
+Listen to a podcast or audiobook while you are exercising or driving in the car, sign up to my newsletter (and read it).
 Dedicate some time each week to working on your self-education.

-3) Quality resources: While the internet allows us to connect with many others in our industry, it is important to ensure you learn from trusted sources.
-Make sure to check their credentials, and that they know what they are talking about.
+3) Quality resources: While the internet allows us to connect with many others in our industry, it is important to ensure you learn from expert, trusted, recognised sources.
+Make sure to check their credentials, and that they know what they are talking about. earn more about me here and read my Top 5 Strategies for Self-Education here

-For educators, the best place to start when you want to become great at what you do, is with the legislation surrounding family day care.
-I know it sounds boring, and it can be hard to make sense of the legal jargon.
-I have created The JPS Survival Guide for Australian Family Day Care Educators that helps simplify what you need to know, and I give you practical tips on how you can apply your service’s policies and procedures to how you run your family day care business from your home.
+If you are striving for leadership in family day care, the best place to start is with the legislation surrounding family day care.
+I know it sounds boring and hard, but I’ve made sense of it for you and created The JPS Survival Guide for Australian Family Day Care Educators that helps simplify what you need to know.
+I give you practical tips on how you can apply the education and care laws to you and your business.
+You can access copies of the legislation here if you want.

-If the idea mentoring others, or seeking your own mentor for guidance appeals to you, then check out my Mentoring Pack.
+If the idea mentoring others, or seeking your own mentor appeals to you, then check out my Mentoring Pack.

 5) Make it fun: We all know that to reach our potential, we need to embrace self-education, however, that doesn’t mean the process has to be boring.
 You are more likely to stick with something if you find it enjoyable, so here are a few suggestions to make it fun.